Cars 2: Voice cast

 Three voice actors of the first Cars film had died since its release, leading to changes to their characters' roles in Cars 2.
 Joe Ranft, who voiced Red, died in an automobile accident in 2005, and therefore Red has no vocal role in Cars 2.
 George Carlin, who voiced Fillmore, died of heart failure in June 2008, so Fillmore was voiced by Lloyd Sherr (who also voices Tony Trihull).
 Paul Newman, who voiced Doc Hudson, died of cancer in September 2008.
 After Newman's death, Lasseter said they would "see how the story goes with Doc Hudson."
-Doc was eventually dropped, and implied to have died a few years before the events of Cars 2.
+Doc was eventually dropped, and was implied to have canonically died a few years before the events of Cars 2.

 In international versions of the film, the character Jeff Gorvette is replaced with race car drivers known in their specific countries for his dialogue scenes: Mark Winterbottom as Frosty in the Australian release, Fernando Alonso in the Spanish release, Vitaly Petrov in the Russian release, Jan Nilsson as Flash in the Swedish release, Memo Rojas in the Latin American release, and Sebastian Vettel as Sebastian Schnell in the German release.
 Gorvette still appears as a competitor for most of the film.
 In Brazil, Gorvette is replaced by Carla Veloso in his dialogue scenes (Carla appears in all other versions of the film, but with no lines); Carla is voiced by Brazilian singer Claudia Leitte.
 Sportspeople still appear, with Lewis Hamilton voicing Formula One champion Emerson Fittipaldi, while Brent Mustangburger and David Hobbscap are voiced by sports announcers José Trajano and Luciano do Valle.